-Start by checking out LexLink - there are resume templats in the system.
+Start by checking out Handshake - there are resume templates in the system.
 You can choose from a variety of templates to get started.
 Review your initial resume draft with a Career Fellow in the Career and Professional Development office.
-Make an appointment on W&L LexLink to see a career advisor to complete and fine tune your resume.
+Make an appointment on Handshake to see a career advisor to complete and fine tune your resume.

 What is the purpose?